mozilla/hawk/README.md

 ### Spoofing by Counterfeit Servers

 **Hawk** provides limited verification of the server authenticity.
-When receiving a response back from the server, the server may choose to include a response `Authorization` header which the client can use to verify the response.
+When receiving a response back from the server, the server may choose to include a response `Server-Authorization` header which the client can use to verify the response.
 However, it is up to the server to determine when such measure is included, to up to the client to enforce that policy.

 A hostile party could take advantage of this by intercepting the client's requests and returning misleading or otherwise